- Published on

 readable.on('end', doneCb)

-In this example, in Node, we can see a case where we have 3 callback, one that is reading the data as it needs "data" another when it ends "end" and another when an error occurs.
+In this example, in Node, we can see a case where we have 3 callbacks: one that reads data as it arrives ("data"), another that runs when it ends ("end"), and another that runs when an error occurs.

-Bearing this in mind, the idea is to think about a generic way of how to handle all the callbacks in javascript, we could think in the same way with three callbacks next, error, and complete
+Bearing this in mind, the idea is to think about a generic way to handle all callbacks in JavaScript.
+We could think about it the same way, with three callbacks: next, error, and complete.

 function nextCallback(data) {